Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 6.4 Special rules

-There are special place of supply rules for certain services as follows.
+You’ll need to use place of supply rules for certain services.
+These services are:

-Ancillary transport services, valuation of and work on goods
+- ancillary transport services, valuation of and work on goods (read section 9)

 7. Land related services